 In the early spring of 1999 I began making plans to attend my first conference in Africa during the month of August and without going into details of how it happened, Freddie obtained the necessary funding to join us.
 John Morgan, a local businessman and outstanding Bible teacher in El Dorado felt led to go and the three of us traveled together.
 Early in our planning Freddie asked me, “Now just what am I going to do while I’m in Africa?”
 I jokingly said, “Freddie, it will be your job to go ahead of us with a machete and make a clear path for all of us white folks to walk.”
 Freddie quickly said, “Doctor, I ain’t going out in no woods!”

-Upon arrival in Johannesburg after a grueling 21 hour flight, we boarded a van driven by an ICR team member for an additional 5 hour trip southeast into the Drakensberg Mountains.
-This mountain range is in the South African province of Kwazulu-Natal, and is the home of a large number of Zulu villagers.
+Upon arrival in Johannesburg after a grueling twenty-one hour flight we boarded a van driven by an ICR team member for an additional five hour trip southeast into the Drakensberg Mountains.
+This mountain range is in the South African province of Kwazulu-Natal and is the home of a large number of Zulu villagers.
 The contrast between the majesty and beauty of the mountains and the poverty of many Zulus is striking.

-The conference was held annually in a beautiful lodge called The Drakensberg Sun and upon arrival, we were thrilled to have a few hours to recover before the conference began.
-The purpose of the conference is to bring South African pastors and their wives to a conference setting and give them 5 days of rest and encouragement in the Lord.
+The conference was held annually in a beautiful lodge called The Drakensberg Sun and upon arrival we were thrilled to have a few hours to recover before the conference began.
+The purpose of the conference is to bring South African pastors and their wives to a conference setting and give them five days of rest and encouragement in the Lord.
 All of their expenses are covered by the organization because most of these pastors are serving long hours without a great deal of compensation.
-By making investments in the spiritual enrichment of these pastors, the dividends of those investments are multiplied by the number of people they serve in their churches.
+By making investments in the spiritual enrichment of these pastors the dividends are multiplied by the number of people they serve in their churches.
 The speakers for the conference included pastors and lay leaders from America and some of the South African pastors who also serve with ICR in other parts of the world.
-In addition to leaders from South Africa, there were present also pastors and wives from surrounding countries such as Zambia, Zimbabwe, and Botswana.
+In addition to leaders from South Africa there were present also pastors and wives from surrounding countries such as Zambia, Zimbabwe, and Botswana.

-For the morning session on the 3rd day of the conference, Brother Bill Stafford, the ICR President asked me to prepare a message.
-He notified me the afternoon before and in order to have the right word and have my heart prepared, I awakened at 2:30 AM to study and prepare.
-At approximately 3:30 AM while preparing my notes, I heard some muffled sounds from the adjacent room.
-I knew that it was from Freddie’s room and that he was rooming alone.
-The sounds got a little louder and more animated and because of the hour I assumed that Freddie was talking long distance by phone to his wife Verna.
-The conversation continued for at least 30 minutes, and I thought at the time that a conversation for that long from South Africa was going to be very expensive for Freddie.
+For the morning session on the third day of the conference Brother Bill Stafford, the ICR President asked me to prepare a message.
+He notified me the afternoon before and in order to have the right word and have my heart prepared I awakened at 2:30 A.M. to study and prepare.
+At approximately 3:30 A.M. while preparing my notes I heard some muffled sounds from the adjacent room.
+I knew it was from Freddie’s room and he was rooming alone.
+The sounds got a little louder and more animated and because of the hour I assumed Freddie was talking long distance by phone to his wife Verna.
+The conversation continued for at least thirty minutes, and I thought at the time a conversation for that long from South Africa was going to be very expensive for Freddie.

-Freddie’s prayer touched me so much that I mentioned it to Brother Bill, and when I finished speaking, Brother Bill asked Freddie to give a short testimony of his prayer for the conference.
+Freddie’s prayer touched me so much I mentioned it to Brother Bill, and when I finished speaking, Brother Bill asked Freddie to give a short testimony of his prayer for the conference.
 I happened to record his testimony on video, and it still inspires me when I relive the moment.
-Praise God that “He does exceeding abundantly above anything we can ask or think” and that He allowed me to travel to South Africa with Freddie, John and the ICR team.
-None of us will ever be the same for what He allowed us to experience.
+Praise God that “He does exceeding abundantly above anything we can ask or think” and He allowed me to travel to South Africa with Freddie, John and the ICR team.
+None of us will ever be the same for what He allowed us to experience so far from home.